 The fair values of financial instruments other than investments are based on a variety of factors.
 In some cases, fair values represent quoted market prices for identical or comparable instruments.
 In other cases, fair values have been estimated based on assumptions about the amount and timing of estimated future cash flows and assumed discount rates reflecting varying degrees of risk.
 Accordingly, the fair values may not represent actual values that could have been realized at year-end or that will be realized in the future.
-Fair values of the University's financial instruments other than investments approximate their carrying value in the accompanying consolidated financial statements.
+At August 31, 2003, the fair values of the University's fixed rate debt of \$238 million exceeded the carrying value of \$219 million by \$19 million.
+At August 31, 2002, the fair values of the University's financial instruments other than investments approximated their carrying value.